-Here from Austria is Lego 6885 Crater Crawler a.k.a.
+Here from Austria is 6885 Crater Crawler a.k.a.
 Saturn Main Base.

 Speaking of tired construction.
 Look at those big wheels in the back.
 They're special, the only two in Futuron, and boy howdy are they bold and obvious.
 Sure, other space themes have them, but they're still cool, and you've probably guessed by now; my childhood was spent desiring but never attaining those big wheels.

 Oh you thought I was serious about the tired construction?
-Whoops, ironically, I don't think I've ever seen another Lego set quite as wacky as Crater Crawler.
-It's got fences around the driver, held on by four white megaphones, and a domed canopy with enormous wheel arches that keeps a space scooter and droid contained.
+Whoops, ironically, I don't think I've ever seen another truck quite as wacky as Crater Crawler; at least from this era at any rate.
+It's got fences around the driver for wheel wells, held on by four white megaphones, and a domed canopy with enormous wheel arches that contains a space scooter and droid.
+It appears that the whole rig is driven by joystick.

 Heck, even the droid is unique.
-I think Lego was trying to recreate R2D2 with it, what do you think?
+I think the toymaker was trying to recreate R2D2 with it, what do you think?

 The model has two moving functions.
 The blue dome lifts up, and is studs forward, but it sits atop a construction of wheel arches that are studs backwards.
 It allows for some nice visual design cues, and it's just this side of tricky so as to catch my attention.